mihirvilasshah/portfolio-tracker/docs/commands.md

 "Build Sprint 0 using spec.md: setup Supabase, Expo, TypeScript, implement basic auth and dashboard skeleton.
 Reference the database schema from section 5 and navigation structure from section 7."

+### Create a plan
+Build the app step-by-step by focusing on one task at a time @spec.md